Home______

 on relationships, family and otherwise.

-Discover that you are not alone with the problem.
-Attend as many SOS meetings as you can, and other
+you are not alone with the problem.
+Attend as many SOS meetings as you

 and other family and friends.
 Get their phone n°s and email addresses.

-Be gentle on yourself and the alcoholic/addict in your life.
-Remember you too are recovering
+yourself and the alcoholic/addict in your life.
+Remember you too are

 you can do for the chemically dependent person.

-Family and friends may be invited by SOS groups to attend meetings with recovering alcoholics
+friends may be invited by SOS groups to attend meetings with recovering

-Honest, clear and direct communication of feelings, thoughts and knowledge aids in recovery.
+and direct communication of feelings, thoughts and knowledge aids in

 rewarding lives helps in developing healthier relationships.

-In SOS, family and friends gain insight into the workings of other recovering persons, as members
+and friends gain insight into the workings of other recovering persons,

-SOS guards the anonymity of all those who attend meetings and the contents of the discussions
+anonymity of all those who attend meetings and the contents of the

 from those not within the group.